NetNerd/8beatMap/readme.md

 ### Usage Notes:

-Use the left mouse button to place notes and the right one to delete them.
+Use the left mouse button to place notes and the right one to delete them (Ctrl+left click works too).

 Note types can be selected with keyboard shortcuts too: